 Of course!
 What’s a photo booth without props?
 If you have your own theme and props, feel free to bring them along.

-I can travel to shoot anywhere in the world.
+I can travel to shoot anywhere in Canada.
 The price will vary depending on the location.
 I’m more than happy to provide you with a custom quote.

 Anywhere that’s away from the rest of the guests.
 You always want to make sure that the only people at the portrait session are the ones being photographed, otherwise it gets crowded and impossible to control.